-We are here to support the many black-owned restaurants of Portland and the deliciousness they serve.
+We are here to support the many Black-owned restaurants of Portland and the deliciousness they serve.

 In the whitest major city in the US, with gentrification pushing out small businesses and with hate crimes targeting visibly black-owned restaurants on the rise: it is harder than ever to keep a small business afloat.
-We want to show love and support for our local, black-owned eateries.
+We want to show love and support for our local, Black-owned eateries.
 The people who run them literally feed a village.
 They bring flavor to our lives and to our town.
 They feed multiple communities and our local economy.

 How did this start?

 In 2014, Bertha Pearl was inspired by the Bay Area’s Black Restaurant Day.
 She worked with other volunteers to start up a 1-day event that grew to a 2-day event.
-Thanks to the direction of William Travis (chef-owner of Dubs St. Johns), the event has grown to a full week in 2017.
+Thanks to the direction of William Travis (chef-owner of Dubs St. Johns), the event grew to a full week in 2017.
 By keeping this directory up, we hope folks will support these businesses all year long!

 Frequently Asked Questions: